Jarred Kelenic Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff paces MLB.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.

-- The Marlins give up the ninth-fewest home runs in baseball (68 total, one per game).
+- The Marlins rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).

-- Luzardo gets the start for the Marlins, his 14th of the season.
-He is 5-4 with a 3.79 ERA and 86 strikeouts through 73 2/3 innings pitched.
+- Cabrera (5-4) gets the starting nod for the Marlins in his 14th start of the season.
+He's put together a 4.29 ERA in 63 2/3 innings pitched, with 80 strikeouts.

-- The lefty last appeared on Tuesday against the Kansas City Royals, when he threw seven innings, allowing one earned run while giving up two hits.
+- His most recent appearance was on Wednesday against the Kansas City Royals, when the right-hander threw five innings, surrendering one earned run while giving up two hits.

+- In 13 games this season, the 25-year-old has a 4.29 ERA and 11.4 strikeouts per nine innings, while giving up a batting average of .213 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.